Feed conversion ratio: Carnivorous fish

 FIFO is a way of expressing the contribution from harvested wild fish used in aquafeed compared with the amount of edible farmed fish, as a ratio.
 The fish used in fishmeal and fish oil production are not used for human consumption, but with their use as fishmeal and fish oil in aquafeed they contribute to global food production.

 Fishmeal and fish oil inclusion rates in aquafeeds have shown a continual decline over time as aquaculture grows and more feed is produced, but with a finite annual supply of fishmeal and fish oil.
 Calculations have shown that the overall fed aquaculture FIFO declined from 0.63 in 2000 to 0.33 in 2010, and 0.22 in 2015.
 In 2015, therefore, approximately 4.55 kg of farmed fish was produced for every 1 kg of wild fish harvested and used in feed.
 (For Salmon & Trout, the FIFO ratios for 2000, 2010, and 2015 are: 2.57, 1.38, 0.82.)

 As of 2015 farm-raised Atlantic salmon had a commodified feed supply with four main suppliers, and an FCR of around 1.
-Tilapia is about 1.5, and as of 2013 farmed catfish had a FCR of about 1.
+Tilapia is about 1.5, and as of 2013 farmed catfish had an FCR of about 1.

 It is possible for fish to have an FCR below 1 despite obvious energy losses in feed-to-meat conversion.
 Fish feed tends to be dry food with higher energy density than water-rich fish flesh.